-Before running your model, look over this entire manual and examine the truck carefully.
-If for some reason you decide the T-Maxx is not what you wanted, then do not continue any further.
-Your hobby dealer absolutely cannot accept a T-Maxx for return or exchange after it has been run.
+Before running your model, look over this entire manual and examine the model carefully.
+If for some reason you decide it is not what you wanted, then do not continue any further.
+Your hobby dealer absolutely cannot accept a model for return or exchange after it has been run.